darkwing-17/darkwing-17-blog/content/blog/2020/05-2020/2020-5-28-coronaupdate/index.md

 I am more than ready to make a long drive to Walnut (Mt.
 SAC) or Santa Monica instead.
 Summer enrollment window is now, so I have to make a decision quickly.

 Bootcamps are not worth the money IMHO.
 I went to one that was similar to a bootcamp and I got nowhere fast.
 Bootcamps offer networking opportunities and a coach but their tuition prices are twice as much as a community college, let alone a 4 year one.
-Fortunately a federal grant covered that certificate program and allowed me to come away with no debt.
+Fortunately a federal grant covered that certificate program and allowed me to come away with no debt (the program would've cost me nearly 6000 USD otherwise)

 Community college also offer a pathway to a bachelor's degree if I want to do one.